skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 You can use the following Link: [store.skycoin.net/pages/support](store.skycoin.net/pages/support)

-Alternatively, you can detail your concerns and sent an email to **support@skycoin.zendesk.com**
+Alternatively, you can detail your concerns and send an email to **support@skycoin.zendesk.com**

 ### Scenario 3: